 - extend the suspension with conditions.
 Find out more about suspension conditions

 - exclude (if the student is under 16 years) or expel the student (if the student is 16 years and over).

 The principal's report – what the board should expect to find?

 The principal’s report should be accurate, up to date, complete, relevant and not misleading.
 It should include the following:

 - Clear, factual and neutral information about what happened, including when and where it happened

 - Reasons why the principal considers the incident justifies suspension.
 The principal's reasons must meet the legal threshold in section 14 of the Education Act 1989 (i.e. gross misconduct, continual disobedience or behaviour risking serious harm)

-- Any other appropriate background information about the student's history e.g. pastoral care.
+- Any other appropriate background information about the student's history, including any pastoral care e.g. additional support, information to show school has worked with parent to address issues, referral to any agencies.
 This background information must not be confused with the principal's reasons for suspension